bitrise-io/devcenter/_articles/getting-started/adding-a-new-app/public-apps.md

 After this, proceed as usual to set up the app.

 !!! warning
     Remember: a public app's build logs and `bitrise.yml` file can be seen by anyone - make sure these files do not expose anything you do not want to be seen!
-Check out our [Sensitive input in public apps](/builds/sensitive-input-field) section to learn how to protect sensitive input in your public apps.